 Taike and its national and regional arts councils do not award special subsidies amounting to less than 2000 euros.

 Operational subsidies may cover only a portion of the total funding of operations and not all expenses.
-If the project or operations generate a profit, you may be asked to return the subsidy in full or in part.
+If the project generate a profit, you may be asked to return the subsidy in full or in part.

 What to include in the purpose of the subsidy

 - Write a clear work plan in the section called käyttötarkoitus (purpose) on the application form and summarise the main points.

 - Explain why your project is good and feasible.
 Convince the decision-maker of your community´s ability to carry out the project as proposed.

 - Explain the value that the project would have within the artform and for society in general.

 - Mention the exact time of project implementation.